w3f/General-Grants-Program/grants/speculative/RareLink.md

 RareLink Protocol has great community support in China and Germany.
 Our community manager will host technical meetups in different cities to engage more community members.
 Moreover, many media channels will report RareLink Protocol to their audience.

-As part of the Program, we require that you produce an article/tutorial and publish it (for example on [Medium](https://medium.com/)).
-It should explain your work done as part of the grant.

-Normally, we ask you to submit the write-up upon the completion of your grant, although for larger projects it might make sense to publish multiple articles after the completion of different milestones.

 ## 4. Future Plans

 Our long term plan is to onboard more developers to build applications on top of RareLink Protocol, which allows more use cases to be available to users.